 - 27 brilliant things to do in London in June

 The London Postal Museum

-We visited early in the summer holidays and had a wonderful day.
-The museum is divided into four sections; the Postal Museum Exhibition that traces the origins of the postal system, Sorted!, a fantastic play space for kids, the Mail Rail, a subterranean railway that once whisked four million letters a day across London and the Mail Rail Exhibition, which covers the history of the underground mail train system.
+Although the Postal Museum opened in 2017, it remains one of London’s newest museums.
+The museum is divided into four sections; the Postal Museum Exhibition that traces the history of the postal service in the UK; Sorted!, a fantastic postal play space for kids; the Mail Rail, a subterranean railway that once whisked four million letters a day across London; and the Mail Rail Exhibition, which covers the history of the underground mail rail train system.

 The Postal Museum Exhibition